-Frankenstein by Mary Shelley was published exactly two hundred years ago.
-Hundreds of reading events, new annotated editions and web sites are celebrating its bicentennial.
-Although many consider it to be a horror story, Frankenstein is far more addressing such relevant issues as the responsibility of the scientist /creator for the consequences of creation and discovery; problems resulting from technological progress surpassing human moral and emotional development; discrimination against the deformed, ugly or maladaptive; and consequences of parental neglect.
-We will discuss the novel and its ethical implications, and watch a few brief video clips from filmed adaptations.
+Although many people consider Frankenstein by Mary Shelley to be a horror story, it is far more — addressing such relevant issues as the responsibility of the scientist /creator/inventor for the consequences of creation and discovery; the problems resulting from technological progress far surpassing human moral and emotional development; and discrimination against the atypical.
+In this course, we will discuss both the novel and its ethical implications.
 Please read the first four chapters by the first class.
-Recommended: One of the recent annotated editions of Frankenstein, preferably of the original 1818 novel.
+Recommended: Frankenstein: The 1818 Text (Penguin) or any annotated edition.

 Tracy Marks, M.A. is author of four books, translated into nine languages, and has won several poetry and creative writing awards.
 She is also an experienced counselor.
 Tracy has taught in continuing ed for 43 years and specializes in literature, creative writing and personal growth courses.